-Are you looking at the list of approved AIP food and asking yourself “Is there anything I can eat”?
+Are you looking at the list of approved AIP foods and asking yourself “Is there anything I can eat”?

-I remember thinking the same thing and I’m here to tell you, there are so many simple and delicious meals you can create.
+I remember thinking the same and I’m here to tell you, there are soooo many delicious meals you can create.

 After struggling with autoimmune issues…

 I knew something had to change and it was up to me with the help of my doctor and my research on the internet to make it happen.

 The first book I purchased and I still reference today is The Paleo Approach by Sarah Ballantyne.
 This book helped me to not only understand AIP but how to put it into practice without taking over my life.
 I jumped in with both feet.

 To start, I cut out nightshades (I was a big tomato fan), eggs (eating them each morning for high protein diet) nuts (snacks), legumes (I had followed a vegan diet for six months and loved it-little did I know it was not for me), sugar-(I have a big time sweet tooth), and dairy (yogurt, cheese, I loved it all).